practicalli/software-engineering/docs/index.md

 ???
 WARNING "New Book - content under development"
-    Practicalli Software Engineering was started in November 2023 in an attempt to codify the last few decades of development experience, so this will be an on-going work
+    Practicalli Software Engineering is an attempt to codify the last few decades of software development experience, so this will be an on-going work.

 ## Discussions and feedback